chaudhary312/air-handwriting-detection-and-recognition/README.md

 If execution is done using Google Colab; Execute the detection.py with color_selector.py in the same folder of code using VS Code or prefered python editor and OCR.ipynb in google colab by uploading last_frame.png into your google drive and replacing the path of both dataset and last_frame.png.

-Initially `Training` is set to `True`, Changing it to false will use the trained model.
+Initially `Training` is set to `True`, Changing it to false will use the trained model but initially you have to train the model.

 ### **Detecting the Alphabets:**